Fiji country brief

 Fiji is one of seven upper middle-income countries in the Pacific.
 Australia is supporting Fiji's ambitions of achieving high-income status in the coming decades.

 Fiji has a relatively diverse and sophisticated economy.
-Economic growth has averaged at two per cent (real) since independence.
+Although the sharp decline in Fiji’s tourism sector due to COVID-19 is currently presenting significant challenges, Fiji’s economic growth has averaged at two per cent (real) since independence.
 Economic growth has been inclusive with consecutive governments supporting universal education, health and infrastructure.

 Major Australian merchandise exports to Fiji include wheat, liquefied propane and butane, meat and paper.
 Major Australian merchandise imports from Fiji include gold and garments.